connortechnology/ZM_ML/README.md

 2. Intel ARC/iGPU's are __CURRENTLY NOT__ supported. (this may change)
 3. If you do not need GPU acceleration you can install OpenCV using pip. (`pip install opencv-contrib-python`)
 4. pycoral recently released wheels for Python3.10 See [here](https://github.com/google-coral/pycoral/issues/85#issuecomment-1305826142 "Pycoral 3.10 wheels")
    - **NOTE:** It is recommended to use python **3.8** *or* **3.9** if you want to use TPU acceleration.
 5. I am working on a script to make building OpenCV with GPU support easier.

 ---

 # Client
-The client side of ZM ML is a simple python script that uses a shell script wrapper to kick it off using ZoneMnider EventStartCommand option.
+The client side of ZM ML uses a python script that uses a shell script wrapper to kick it off using ZoneMnider EventStartCommand option.
-This means ZM kicks of the ML chain instead of the ML chain scanning SHM looking for an event.
+This means ZM kicks of the ML chain instead of the ML chain scanning SHM looking for an event, more efficient!

 The client grabs images, sends the images to mlapi servers, filters detected responses, post processes images and sends notifications.
-All the heavy lifting is done by the server!
+All the heavy computation of ML models is done by the server!

 ## Client Pre-requisites
 - Client **MUST** be installed on same host as ZM server.
 Multi-server ZM installs will require a client install on each server.